opensumi/docs/docs/develop/sample/overview.en.md

 By studying this case, you will be able to quickly get started with OpenSumi's module development.

-At the same time, if you want to see the code directly, you can directly access the repo [opensumi/todo-list-sample](https://github.com/opensumi/todo-list-sample), and run projects to get some understandings.
+At the same time, if you want to see the code directly, you can directly access the repo [opensumi/todo-list-sample](https://github.com/opensumi/todo-list-sample), and run projects to get some knowladge.